Routes to Alaska

 Cruise with BC Ferries

 Sail aboard BC Ferries from Vancouver to Victoria to experience the English charm of the provincial capital city.
 Then, travel up Vancouver Island and discover why it was named “Top Island in North America” by Condé Nast Traveler.
-From Port Hardy choose one of two exciting cruises: the Inside Passage to Prince Rupert or the Discovery Coast Passage to Bella Coola and Highway 20.
+From Port Hardy choose one of two exciting cruises: the Inside Passage to Prince Rupert or the Discovery Coast Connector to Bella Coola and Highway 20.

 There are more than 100 community-based Visitor Centres throughout British Columbia.
 Visitor Centres provide travellers with a range of services such as trip planning, accommodations, ticketing and detailed local travel information.
 Just look for the Visitor Centre signs throughout the province.